tfolbrecht/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    Document Object Model - A data structure that represents a document, tree like, organizing and containing objects.
+Allowing content to styled and manipulated.

 2. What is an event?
+    Events are changes that happen in the DOM, key presses, clicks, scrolling etc

 3. What is an event listener?
+    Event listeners are triggered by, and do some action based on an event.

 4. Why would we convert a NodeList into an Array?
+     NodeLists are sort of like, but are not JavaScripts arrays and must be converted to use vanilla Javascript methods and language features.

 5. What is a component?
+    Components are reusable pieces of code.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product